 The Sweetener Could Be Harmful During Pregnancy

-Critical researchers say insufficient safety data exist for the use of artificial sweeteners in pregnant or breastfeeding women and children.
+Critical researchers say insufficient safety data exist for using artificial sweeteners in pregnant or breastfeeding women and children.

 The same is true for people who suffer from migraines, diabetes, or epilepsy (Sharma et al. 201616).